vatesfr/xen-orchestra/docs/docs/backup_howto.md

 ## Glossary

-This part explains the terminology of backup types & features.
+This part explains the terminology of backup types and features.

 - **Backup sequence**: A feature that allows you to chain multiple backup jobs to run one after the other, automatically.
 - [**File restore**](./backups#restore-a-file): A feature that allows you to restore individual files from a VM backup without restoring the full VM.